Adamskixc/krammeskogbot/README.md

   [![sponsors][sponsors-badge]][sponsors-url]
   <br>
   <br>
-  <strong><a href="https://invite.switchblade.xyz/">CLICK HERE TO ADD SWITCHBLADE TO YOUR SERVER</a></strong>
+  <strong><a href="https://neurosis.pw/">CLICK HERE TO ADD Neurosis TO YOUR SERVER</a></strong>
 </div>

 ---

-<h2 align="center">Switchblade</h2>
+<h2 align="center">Neurosis</h2>

-Switchblade is a free and open source solution to your server managing problems, built from scratch with code organization and quality in mind.
+Neurosis is a free and open source solution to your server managing problems, built from scratch with code organization and quality in mind.
 Our goal is to cover as many functionalities and niches as possible, while still maintaining high quality.

 <h3>Table of Contents</h3>